 Report a dog fouling problem

-You can report a dog fouling problem using the dog fouling report form.
+You can report a dog fouling problem and request an investigation using the dog fouling report form.

-You can request bins be emptied, dog fouling signs and the cleaning of dog fouling by completing the litter picking and street cleaning report form.
+You can request dog mess clean up, additional bins or bin emptying by completing the litter picking and street cleaning report form.

 Risk of fine

-Failing to pick up immediately after a dog is an offence and those caught will be issued with a £80 Fixed Penalty Notice (increasing to £100 if not paid within 28 days) by the Council’s Environmental Wardens.
-Fixed penalty notices can be issued without the need for witnesses to back them up.
+We operate a zero tolerance policy against dog fouling.
+Failing to pick up immediately after a dog is an offence and those caught will be issued with a Fixed Penalty Notice under the Dog Fouling (Scotland) Act 2003.

-For more information on your responsibilities as a dog owner and the law please contact the Community Protection team using this email form.
+For more information on your responsibilities as a dog owner and the law please contact the Community Safety Team using the general enquiry form.